The Forgotten Victims of <br> the French Revolution

-- A Look At Those Who Died -
+- A Look At Those Who Were Executed -

-Search the Database of French Deaths 1792-1796 Search for free for the names of the tragic victims executed in the French Revolution 1792-1796 for various crimes; real or made up.
+Who Perished in the French Revolution?
+1792-1796 Search for free for the names of the tragic victims executed in the French Revolution 1792-1796 for various crimes; real or made up.
 Not all victims were executed...

 Read More ...
-"The Names of the Condemned Victims Executed in the French Revolution"
+"From Trial to Guillotine: Those Executed During the French Revolution"

 Executions, the Guillotine and the French Revolution

-Michael R. Lynn Violence, executions, mutilations, and torture have long been a part of early modern European history.
+By Professor Michael R. Lynn Violence, executions, mutilations, and torture have long been a part of early modern European history.
 Wars, rebellions, riots and even violent crime were relatively commonplace across Europe.
-Reflecting the overall violence of early...
+Reflecting the overall violence...

 Read More ...
 "Executions, the Guillotine and the French Revolution"